CHIETA, MERSETA and the MQA Accreditation

-If you are an organisation that currently offers training and / or coaching services and you understand the relevance of delivering recognised occupational learning then SETA accreditation is a strategic move.
+If you are an organization that currently offers training and/or coaching services and you understand the relevance of delivering recognized occupational learning then SETA accreditation is a strategic move.

-By conforming to legislated levels of compliance, your learners can receive certificates of competence and organisations procuring accredited training can claim tax rebates and BEE points as reward for their contribution.
+By conforming to legislated levels of compliance, your learners can receive certificates of competence and organizations procuring accredited training can claim tax rebates and BEE points as reward for their contribution.

 1. Preferred Training Target Markets

-SETAs have a vested interest in organisations that train in the following markets:
+SETAs have a vested interest in organizations that train in the following markets: